What Can Be Appealed in Florida Family Law

 How We Can Assist

 At the consultation I will briefly review your family court case and ask what portion of the judgment you would like to appeal.
-I may be able to decide then whether or not this is a situation where an appeal is likely to be accepted by the District Court or I may have to get back to you with an answer later.
+I may be able to decide then whether or not this is a situation where an appeal is likely to be accepted by the District Court; or I may have to get back to you with an answer later after doing some research on the subject.

-Our retainer fees for family law appeals of final orders in Florida range between $3,600 and $6,000 depending on their level of complexity.
+Our attorney retainer fees for appeals of final orders in Florida range between $3,600 and $6,000 depending on their level of complexity.
 For non-final orders they are between $2,400 and $4,800.
-See Family Lawyer Retainer Fees.
+See Family Lawyer Retainer Fees for additional information on the costs of our services.

 AAA Family Law can represent you in appeals anywhere in Florida in all types of family law cases, such as divorce, child custody and support, paternity, domestic violence and enforcement of court decrees.